Ordinary Thoughts, Essays and Short Stories

 While there’s no question that I could be doing a lot more when it comes to being a productive individual, that’s no reason to discount the decades when I was up and out and working for a living day after day after day.
 I spent years looking forward to the day when my time would finally be my own to do with as I pleased, and I did everything required to earn that privilege.
 Yet, ever since that day arrived, I’ve had this judgy little pissant lurking in the back of my mind.
 It gets a real kick out of railing at me about how my life can’t possibly be fulfilling because it doesn’t mirror the lives of other retirees.
 You know…the ones who travel and take up new hobbies and play pickleball.
 I compare myself to them and feel somewhat deficient.
 The fact that I’ve never felt drawn to any of those activities doesn’t matter.
 I tell myself I should be drawn to them or, at the very least, to something similar.

-It’s times like this – when I’m reflecting on my perceived shortcomings – that I settle myself in for a Come to Jesus talk to try and gain a better perspective.
-I’d like to say I’m a worthy opponent, but history has shown my opinion never wins out after one of those little tête-a-têtes.
+It’s times like this – when I’m reflecting on my perceived shortcomings – that I settle myself in for a Come-to-Jesus talk to try and gain a better perspective.
+I’d like to say I’m a worthy opponent, but history has shown that my opinion never wins out after one of those little tête-a-têtes.
 Let’s face it…Jesus just always has the better argument.
 Like, when it comes to this particular subject.
-I spend a lot of energy assuming I’m mishandling my schedule-less schedule and, any moment now, the Productivity Police are going to knock down my door and take away my retirement card.
+I spend a lot of energy assuming I’m mishandling my schedule-less schedule, and any moment now, the Productivity Police are going to knock down my door and take away my retirement card.
 That’s crazy, of course.
-As this most recent Come to Jesus talk has shown me, it makes no difference what anyone else thinks about the way I spend my time.
+As this most recent Come-to-Jesus talk has shown me, it makes no difference what anyone else thinks about the way I spend my time.
 I mean, it literally is my time, after all.
 I just have to stop feeling guilty about what I do with it.

 My guess is I’m not alone when I question whether I’m taking advantage of my golden years the way I should.
 I figure there’s a fair number of retirees out there who wonder about their own productivity.
 For their sake, I just hope they don’t go as far as I do when it comes to worrying about what others think.
 It’s not only pointless, it’s exhausting.
 Honestly, the concept of “should” has no right to rent space in anybody’s head.